jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/symbolic-regression-gp.rst

     * Typical arithmatic operators
     * Maybe some trigonometry functions
-    * Maybe natural log and Euler's number
+    * Maybe logarithm and exponentials or even natural log and Euler's number

 * However, there is a potential problem with divide as the evolutionary search may try to divide by zero